Animal Care Society Homepage

 • Is the area I live in built up?
 If so, will I have complaints from my neighbours if the dog barks?

-• Keeping a dog is expensive, food, vet bills, vaccinations, etc... can I afford these?
+• Keeping an animal is expensive, food, vet bills, vaccinations, etc... can I afford these?

 • Is a new baby expected in the home?
-If so wouldn't it be better to wait until the baby is older before committing to a dog?
+If so wouldn't it be better to wait until the baby is older before committing to a Pet?

-• Is any member of my family asthmatic or allergic to dogs?
+• Is any member of my family asthmatic or allergic to dogs or cats ?
+(Note: this is not uncommon)

-• Dogs need exercise, do I have the time and energy to commit to walking my dog at least once a day?
+• Dogs need exercise, do I have the time and energy to commit to walking my dog at least once, or better still twice a day?

 Choose to browse either cats or dogs: Click the links below.